 Managers and Technicians don’t spend their day the same way

-Once an agency gets above 5-7 people, a Creative Director should not spend all of his/her day in Photoshop or Illustrator.
+Once an agency grows above 5-7 people, a Creative Director should not spend all of his/her day in Photoshop.

 Their job is to get great results from junior designers and copywriters, to create marketing strategies for clients, to persuade clients that the agency’s recommendations are right for them, and to help bring in new clients.

 Once there are enough billable people working under them, a Manager-minded Creative Director might spend just 10-20% of their week in Adobe Creative Suite or writing client copy in their word processor of choice.

 Managers spend a lot of their day in internal and external meetings.
 Some managers complain about meetings (and indeed, many meetings are unnecessary).
 But for a Manager, being in most meetings is working.
 Meetings are work (especially when they’re leading the meetings) because it’s a Manager’s job to coordinate people and monitor their progress.

 Venture capitalist and Y-Combinator founder Paul Graham has a great article about this daily scheduling difference, on “Maker’s Schedule vs. Manager’s Schedule.”
 I’ve written my own take on Maker vs. Manager, too.

 The #1 job for a Manager: Get results through other people

 Managers organize.
 Managers don’t do.
 Their #1 job is to get results through other people.

 The blind spot for a Manager: Seeing into the future

 Yet the Manager type has an inherent blind spot.
 Although they’re great at delegating to maximize efficiency, Managers are not necessarily thinking into the future—for instance, they might optimize how the company produces something that’s no longer relevant.